shiv2240/Code-Hackers/Crowdfunding/README.md

 ## Usage
 Create a Campaign:

-Navigate to the "Start a Campaign" page.
+Navigate to the "Raise" page.
 Fill in the form with campaign details, upload media, and set goals.
 Submit to publish the campaign.

 Donate to a Campaign:

 Select a campaign from the homepage.